Liar, coward, joker: Europe gives UK's Johnson hostile welcome

 German Foreign Minister Frank-Walter Steinmeier said Johnson’s appointment was a clear signal that Britain intended to leave the European Union and urged May to end uncertainty and give formal notice soon of London’s intention to withdraw.

-Merkel declined comment on Johnson's elevation when asked on a visit to Kyrgyzstan, but Steinmeier indirectly branded him "irresponsible".
+Chancellor Angela Merkel declined comment when asked on a visit to Kyrgyzstan about Johnson’s elevation, but Steinmeier indirectly branded him “irresponsible”.

 “I find this outrageous but it’s not just bitter for Britain.
 It’s also bitter for the European Union.”

-Attending a Bastille Day reception at the French ambassador's residence in London on Wednesday evening, Johnson was booed by a small section of the crowd of several hundred mostly French and British guests.

-That was a foretaste of the potentially hostile reception he can expect when he attends his first EU foreign ministers' meeting in Brussels on Monday.
+That was a foretaste of the potentially hostile reception Johnson can expect when he attends his first EU foreign ministers’ meeting in Brussels on Monday.

 EU foreign policy chief Federica Mogherini had invited ministers to an informal night-before dinner to discuss the foreign policy impact of Brexit, but diplomats said that date was now in doubt following Johnson’s nomination.

-Former Belgian Prime Minister Guy Verhofstadt, now the leading federalist liberal in the European Parliament, summed up the feelings of many on the continent when he tweeted: "Clearly British humor has no borders."
+Former Belgian Prime Minister Guy Verhofstadt, now the leading federalist liberal in the European Parliament, summed up the feelings of many on the continent when he tweeted: “Clearly British humour has no borders.”

 Rebecca Harms, leader of the ecologist Greens group in the EU legislature said: “At first I thought it was a joke.
 Now I don’t know whether to laugh or cry.
 But I know it’s not good when irresponsibility is rewarded in politics.”